-On May 2, at the 2019 Alumni Association Special Recognition Awards Ceremony, we will present the following awards to celebrate the impressive career achievements of more than a dozen Binghamton graduates.
-This event will be held at the historic Edison Ballroom in Manhattan.
+On May 2, at the 2019 Alumni Association Special Recognition Awards Ceremony, we presented the following awards to celebrate the impressive career achievements of more than a dozen Binghamton graduates.

 SIGNATURE AWARD RECIPIENTS